Categories

 H

 h & u : when there is a vowel clash between syllables or words that are being compounded, a “-h-” is inserted.
-In the event of as consonant clash, “-u-” is used.
+In the event of a consonant clash, “-u-” is used.

 ha : to have (verb).
-This may be the better choice since it is phonetically more distinct.
+This may be the better choice than he since it is phonetically more distinct.
 Short code : h

 he : to have (verb).
 Creates perfect tense when used as auxiliary.
 Note that the vowel sound is very short. ha may be phonetically better.
 Shortcode : h